emilyniee/cs-348/milestone-2/README.md

 To view the database, you can access PgAdmin at http://localhost:5050 Use email admin@admin.com and password pgadmin to sign in.

+## Production Dataset
+The production dataset is generated using the scripts found in `backend/data_processing_scripts` which generates the csv found in `backend/data`.
+The dataset is scraped and downloaded from https://www.basketball-reference.com/ using the API `basketball_reference_web_scraper` and is populated in the postgreSQL database using `def populate` in `database.py`

 ## Sample features/functionalities
 Homepage
 ![image](https://github.com/user-attachments/assets/baf548ff-4a62-48a0-b4e4-90b9199a9c13)